9/16/2020

 Raj Subramanian

 And on the first one, let me just make sure the OSDB to see the residential volume continues to grow.
 They're definite and allows us the opportunity to optimize between networks.
-So the residential and rural packages, we were able to from one network to the other as optimized as a service.
-So we'll see where it goes.
-As I told you, we have launched it in a few markets and we'll monitor as we go forward here.
+So the residential and rural packages, we were able to move from one network to the other and optimize as a service.
+So, you know, we'll see where it goes.
+You know, as I told you, we have launched it in a few markets and we'll monitor as we go forward here.

 speaker